Perga affinis (PERGINAE)

 A hind leg was removed from this specimen for DNA barcoding of the COI gene by Erinn Fagan-Jeffries.
 This showed a 99.70% sequence similarity to the BOLD P. affinis specimen PERGI043-12 from Stefan Schmidt and a 97.72% similarity to a P. affinis specimen collected by James Peake (iNaturalist observation) at Warrandyte, Vic.

-Female from Jenny Emery, Warrnambool VIC
+Female from Jenny Emeny, Warrnambool VIC

 This female was collected in the field on March 31, 2026.
 It was straddling a eucalypt leaf, probably about to start abrading the leaf surface.